N-kelkay/Spybot/README.md

 # Spybot
-A discord bot for my school's discord server
+A discord bot for a school discord server